molecule/molecule.github.io/_post/movies-watched.md

 date: 2018-06-17
 image: https://github.com/molecule/molecule.github.io/blob/master/src/img/roses/thornless-kathleen-harrop.png
 movies:

     -
+        title: Jurassic Park
+        review: How is this so iconic?
+Hard to judge objectively, but I was interested in all the poor storytelling and thinly-defined characters.
+        rating: 1.5
+        link:
+    -
+        title: Mission Impossible 6
+        review: Honestly?
+The trailer was better!
+Just watch it and let your mind fill in the details, and it will be better than this movie.
+        rating: 2
+        link:
+    -
+        title: Black Hawk Down
+        review: Such a cast!
+Ewan McGregor, Ian McEwan, Orlando Bloom, etc.
+        rating: 2
+        link:
+    -
+        title: Speed
+        review: This is honestly a classic.
+        rating: 2
+        link:
+    -
         title: Mission Impossible 5 Rogue Nation
         review: Fun!
 I'm pretty much on board for these now.
 Has the best "how do I solve this puzzle?" scene in any action movie ever.